Rectangular Rapid Flashing Beacons (RRFBs)

 17%

-The percentage of people injured in traffic accidents that were pedestrians.
+The percentage of people injured in vehicle crashes that were travelling on foot.

 18-28%